 Cleaning Painted Walls

-Regularly cleaning your walls not only removes dust, dirt, shoe scuffs, and mud splatters but also preserves the paint.
-The goal is for your home to maintain a clean and fresh appearance, even in your high traffic areas.
+Cleaning your walls removes dust, dirt, shoe scuffs, and mud splatters and preserves the paint.
+The goal is to maintain a clean and fresh appearance, even in high-traffic areas.

-Before you start cleaning, make sure you cover all light switches and electrical outlets on your wall.
-You don’t want to risk getting water on them.
-Also, safeguard your door frames against water damage.
-Door frames are metal, and water would cause them to rust.
+Before cleaning, cover all light switches and electrical outlets on your wall.
+You don’t want to risk getting water in them.

 How To Remove Stubborn Wall Stains